EtienneFerrier/Java_palette_database/README.md

   1. Semantic suggestions use WS4J (Word Net) to find palettes in the database which name is related to a word query.
   2. Colorspace suggestions find palettes in the database which are perceptually close to a palette query.

-## Implementation details
+## Libraries

-Only supports 5-palettes at this time.
 All required jars are included in the project.
-The WS4J jar file is quite large: 40 Mb.
+The WS4J jar file is quite large (40 Mb).

+## Palettes data
-Example databases are stored as CSV files in the data folder.
+Example databases are stored as CSV files in the `data/` folder.
+`kuler1.csv`contains ~70 palettes, `kuler2.csv` contains ~650 palettes.
+For now, the database only handles 5-colors palettes.

 ## Demo